Synthetic Regressing Control: Extensions

 \section{Extensions}

-In this section, we consider two elaborations to the basic setup.
+In this section, we consider \text{two} elaborations to the basic setup.
 First, we extend it to cases where units are more than time periods.
 Second, we extend it by incorporating auxiliary covariates.
+In addition, a placebo-based permutation test \citep{ADH:10} is presented in Section \ref{sec:test} of the Appendix.